-The Graduate Incentive Award (GIA) and Graduate Assistant Scholarship (GAS) are university-funded scholarships that cover all or part of a full-time or part-time student's tuition and fees.
-Students receiving a GIA or GAS must be registered for at least the number of graduate credit hours covered by the GIA or GAS in each semester for which they are receiving support.
+The Graduate Incentive Award (GIA) and Graduate Assistant Scholarship (GAS) are university-funded scholarships that cover all or part of a full-time or part-time student's tuition and out-of-state, general, and campus life fees.
+These awards do not cover the Instructional Technology Information Equipment, UC student health insurance, or international student fees.
 The GIA is for Graduate Students who are not graduate assistants, and therefore no service is required in return for the award.
 The GAS is for graduate students who are graduate assistants.
 These students must fulfill all eligibility requirements in their Graduate Assistant letter to maintain their GAS.
 Students registered for more than 18 credits in a semester will be billed tuition and general fees on a per-credit-hour rate for each credit over the 18.
 If a student withdraws from a class funded by a GIA or GAS, the GIA or GAS is canceled immediately, and the student is responsible for the tuition balance, based on the date of withdrawal.
 Students may receive GIA/GAS support for audited courses only after the first 10 graduate credit hours, 12 if supported by a graduate assistantship.